tayjenk/algo-practice/README.md

 # Algo-Practice

 ## Background
-This repository comprises algorithm challenges and practice solutions, broken down into my own language in order to create a deeper understanding of algorithmic structure and problem-solving.
+This repository comprises algorithm challenges and solutions, along with data structure foundations broken down into my own language in order to create a deeper understanding of algorithmic structure and problem-solving methods.

 All coding solutions are written in JavaScript.
-Unit testing using Mocha/Chai along with nyc npm package for test coverage.
+Unit tests created using Mocha/Chai along with nyc npm package for test coverage.

 ## Challenges

-- Diff Between Two Strings
 - Palindrome Number
 - Reverse Integer
 - Two Sum